Cicada Motorcycle Amplifiers Explained for Harley Touring Bikes

 - Cleaner tuning and better electrical balance

-Real talk: if you’re running stock-style speakers and riding suburban roads, the FLX2000.4 is overkill — and it will stress a stock charging system.
+If you're running standard coaxial speakers and riding suburban and regional roads, the FLX2000.4 is overkill — and it will stress a stock charging system doing it.